davepinch/pinchy.cc/content/topics/people/s/saint-timothy/co-authorship/@ministry-4-2.md

 ---
-title: >-
-  Timothy's name appears as the co-author on 2 Corinthians, Philippians, Colossians, 1 Thessalonians, 2 Thessalonians, and Philemon.
+title: "co-authorship of Saint Timothy (Wikipedia)" ✂️: "Timothy's name appears as the co-author on 2 Corinthians, Philippians, Colossians, 1 Thessalonians, 2 Thessalonians, and Philemon."
 citation: >-
   Wikipedia contributors.
 (2024, January 26).
 Saint Timothy.
 In *Wikipedia, The Free Encyclopedia*.
-Retrieved January 28, 2024, from https://en.wikipedia.org/w/index.php?title=Saint_Timothy&oldid=1199338631 co-author of:
+Retrieved January 28, 2024, from https://en.wikipedia.org/w/index.php?title=Saint_Timothy&oldid=1199338631 co-authorship of:
   - Saint Timothy
   - "2 Corinthians"
   - Epistle to the Philippians